stupidmankind/BYpassDoc/docs/source/commands/stringcontains.rst

 Description
 -----------

 This command performs an ordinal (case-sensitive and culture-insensitive) comparison.
-Use this command when you want to comparison
+Use this command when you want to comparison.

 Parameters
 ----------

 **Text**
-	Supply text to be searched for substring (ex.
-Hello World.)
+	Supply text to be searched for substring, e.g., Hello World.

 **Substring Text**
-	Supply the substring to be searched in the Text (ex.
-World)
+	Supply the substring to be searched in the Text, e.g., World.

 **Result**
-	Indicate the variable to receive the result
+	Indicate the variable to receive the result.